OpenVPN/openvpn3-linux/docs/dbus/dbus-service-net.openvpn.v3.configuration.md

 ### Method: `net.openvpn.v3.configuration.UnsetOverride`

-Unsets an override setting, restoring the behaviour to the configuration default.
+Removes an override setting, restoring the behaviour to the configuration default.
 The overrides available are defined in `src/configmgr/overrides.hpp`.

 #### Arguments